Zhangjiakou Hebei, China Travel Guide

 Most foreign nationals need a visa to enter mainland China.

-China offers several visa types, depending on your purpose of visit.
+China offers several visa types, depending on your reason for visit.
 You typically submit your application form, passport, photograph, and additional documents to a Chinese Embassy or Consulate in your home country.
 Alternatively, IVisa or VisaHQ offer visa application services.
 In-person submission is usually required, along with biological data collection (fingerprints) for most applicants.
 Commence your visa application well in advance of your planned travel dates.

 Prepare the following documents for your visa application.